phaserjs/phaser/README.md

 * Debug methods that rendered geometry (Rectangle, Circle, Line, Point) have been merged into the single method: `Debug.geom`.
 * Animation.looped has been renamed to Animation.loop.
 It's a boolean you can toggle at run-time to turn on/off animation looping.
 * Sprite.damage will now kill the Sprite if health is less than or equal to 0 (before it would only kill if less than zero)
+* By default Sprites no longer check if they are within the world bounds.
+It's quite an expensive process (calling getBounds every frame), so you have to enable directly.

 New features: